puppetlabs/bolt/README.md

 > For complete usage and installation details, see the [Puppet Bolt docs](https://puppet.com/docs/bolt).
 >
-> For contribution information, including alternate installation methods and running from source, see [CONTRIBUTING.md](./CONTRIBUTING.md).
+> To contribute information, including alternate installation methods and running from source code, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Installation